synnevaag97/STM32_Intro_Tasks/README.md

 ## Task5
 Created a simple driver for the accelerometer with a init, write and read function.
 These functions then replaced the code previously implemented in task 4.
 The driver is found under Drivers folder.

+## Task 6

+Threads and mutex was created with the CMSIS_V2 interface with FreeRTOS.
+First i have two threads running the temperature and accelerometer tasks (3 and 4/5).
+Then i add four new threads to blink the four leds on the board.
+I then implement a mutex such that only one led blinks at a time, instead of all leds blinking asynchrounsly.

+Queue was then implemented with the CMSIS_V1 interface with FreeRTOS.
+The queue was not implemented completely.